Oskar Dirlewanger: World War II

-SS-Oberführer Oskar Dirlewanger after receiving the Slovak War Victoria Cross following the suppression of the Slovak National Uprising.
+SS-Oberführer Oskar Dirlewanger after receiving the Slovak War Victory Cross following the suppression of the Slovak National Uprising.
 Banská Bystrica, 31 October 1944.

 Dirlewanger then led his men in joining the efforts to put down the Slovak National Uprising in October 1944, where similar atrocities were committed.
 During its activation and counter-insurgency operations in Slovakia, the brigade engaged in widespread criminal misconduct, including looting, rape, and selling weapons to partisans, actively destabilizing the region and drawing harsh condemnation from other SS commanders.
 Despite being tasked with security, the brigade's extreme depredations against the local population were so severe that some officers claimed the Dirlewanger troops acted "worse than partisans."
 Eventually, he and his men were posted to the front lines of Hungary, where his brigade were quickly defeated on 15 December 1944 during the battle of Ipolysag, and then to eastern Germany to continue fighting against the advancing Red Army.
 In February 1945, the unit was expanded again by Himmler's order and redesignated as the 36th Waffen Grenadier Division of the SS.
 On February 15, Dirlewanger was seriously wounded in action while fighting against Soviet forces near Guben in Brandenburg and sent to the rear.
 It was his 12th and final combat injury.
 Without Dirlewanger's leadership, his unit began to disintegrate despite attempts to reorganize it, virtually ceasing to exist by late April.
 On 22 April, Dirlewanger himself deserted and went into hiding.